deeppavlov/chatsky/README.md

 To get more advanced examples, take a look at [examples](examples) on GitHub.

-# Contributing to the Dialog Flow Parser
+# Contributing to the Dialog Flow Script Parser

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md).